Use our pension calculator to find out how much you should consider saving for retirement

 Your spouse/partner - If you’re male, your spouse/partner is assumed to be 3 years younger than you.
 If you’re female, your spouse/partner is assumed to be 3 years older than you.
 These assumptions are based on industry standards and may not reflect your circumstances.

-Tax charges - This calculator assumes you can take 25% of your pension tax-free and doesn’t take account of tax charges.
-This includes income tax deducted from pensions in payment, or tax charges which may apply to contributions over the annual allowance or when your pension value goes over the lifetime allowance.
-Tax rules can change and benefits depend on personal circumstances.
+Tax charges - This calculator assumes you can take 25% of your pension tax free, however the maximum cap for most people is £268,275.
+The calculator doesn’t take account of tax charges such as income tax deducted from pensions in payment, or tax charges which may apply to contributions over the annual allowance.
+Tax rules can change, and benefits depend on personal circumstances.